 Unless otherwise determined by the Committee, if a Participant's employment or engagement with the Corporation or a Subsidiary ceases as a result of a termination by the Corporation or a Subsidiary without Cause or the Participant's resignation (including a resignation from the Board in respect of Directors), all unvested Options held by the Participant on the Participant's Termination Date shall automatically terminate on the Termination Date and be of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise, including on account of severance, payment in lieu of notice or damages for wrongful dismissal.
-The Participant may, within 30days after the Participant's Termination Date, or such shorter period as is remaining in the term of the Options, exercise the Participant's vested Options in accordance with Section 5.5.
-At the end of such 30-day period or such shorter period as is remaining in the term of the Options, the unexercised Options shall automatically terminate and be of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise, including on account of severance, payment in lieu of notice or damages for wrongful dismissal.
+The Participant may, within 30days after the Participant's vested Options in accordance with Section 5.5.
+At the end of such 30-day period or such shorter period as is remaining in the term of the Options shall automatically terminate and be of no further force or effect, and no amount shall be payable to the Participant's vested Options in accordance with Section 5.5.
+At the end of such 30-day period or such shorter period as is remaining in the term of the Options, shall automatically terminate and be of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise, including on account of severance, payment in lieu of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise, including on account of severance, payment in lieu of notice or damages for wrongful dismissal.

 Unless otherwise determined by the Committee, if a Participant's employment or engagement with the Corporation or a Subsidiary ceases as a result of a termination by the Corporation or a Subsidiary without Cause or the Participant's resignation (including a resignation from the Board in respect of Directors), all unvested Share Units held by the Participant on the Participant's Termination Date shall automatically terminate on the Termination Date and be of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise, including on account of severance, payment in lieu of notice or damages for wrongful dismissal.
 The Participant may, within 30 days after the Participant's Termination Date, or such shorter period as is remaining in the term of the Share Units, elect to settle the Participant's vested Share Units in accordance with Sections 6.4, 7.4 or 8.4, as applicable.
-At the end of such 30-day period or such shorter period as is remaining in the term of the Share Units, any outstanding Share Units shall automatically terminate and be of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise, including on account of severance, payment in lieu of notice or damages for wrongful dismissal.
+At the end of such 30-day period or such shorter period as is remaining in the term of the Share Units, any outstanding Share Units shall automatically terminate and be of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise, including on account of severance, payment in lieu of notice or such shorter period as is remaining in the term of the Share Units, any outstanding Share Units shall automatically terminate and be of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise, including on account of severance, payment in lieu of notice or damages for wrongful dismissal.